eingland/eingland-site/posts/autohotkey-volume-shortcuts-script.md

 ---
 I replaced my keyboard a couple of weeks ago to one without media keys and had a need to add them back with a script.
 For this purpose I decided to finally give AutoHotkey a chance.
 On the AutoHotkey Script Showcase I saw an existing script for volume shortcuts but it created a redundant on screen volume indicator so I decided it was time to write a simpler version.
 I use the on screen volume indicator that is built into Windows instead of creating an additional implementation.
 I also needed to avoid using shortcuts that were already in use so I made them require pressing Ctrl which is in many of the example scripts for AutoHotkey.

-## The shortcut keys in the script:
+## The shortcut keys in the script

   1. **Ctrl + F10** &#8211; Toggle Volume Mute
   2. **Ctrl + F11** &#8211; Volume Down